The Beatles on The Ed Sullivan Show: February 23

 The Beatles' third appearance aired on February 23, though it had actually been taped on February 9, before their first live performance.
 They followed Ed's intro with "Twist and Shout" and "Please Please Me" and closed the show once again with "I Want to Hold Your Hand".

 May 24

 On this occasion, the show aired an interview with the band and a taped performance of "You Can't Do That".

 1965

-The Beatles appeared live for the final time on August 14, 1965.
-The show was broadcast September 12, 1965, and earned Sullivan a 60-percent share of the nighttime audience for one of the appearances.
+The Beatles were taped live for the final time on August 14, 1965.
+The performance was broadcast September 12, 1965, and earned Sullivan a 60-percent share of the nighttime audience.
 This time they followed three acts before coming out to perform "I Feel Fine", "I'm Down", and "Act Naturally" and then closed the show with "Ticket to Ride", "Yesterday", and "Help!"

 Later years

 Although the Beatles rarely performed live after 1966, the group provided filmed promotional clips of songs to air exclusively on Sullivan's program over the next few years, including videos of both "Paperback Writer" and "Rain" from June 1966 and three clips from 1967, including "Penny Lane", "Strawberry Fields Forever", and "Hello, Goodbye".

 The Beatles' last appearances on The Ed Sullivan Show came on March 1, 1970, when they released promotional videos for "Two of Us" and "Let It Be".

 McCartney claimed in a 1990 press conference that he met Sullivan again in the early 1970s, though Sullivan appeared to have no memory of McCartney or the Beatles appearing on his show.
 Comedian Joan Rivers claimed subsequently that Sullivan was suffering from dementia by this time in his life.
 Sullivan died in 1974.